Skip to content

 • Wide-turn truck crashes

-The experienced Chattanooga truck accident lawyers at Wagner & Wagner investigate the cause of the truck accident.
+The experienced Chattanooga truck accident lawyers at Wagner Workers Compensation & Personal Injury Lawyers investigate the cause of the truck accident.
 We review what regulations were violated, how long the driver was on the road, what inspections of the truck were conducted, and other safety matters.
 We work to examine any black-box recorders.
 In addition to filing claims against the truck driver, we file claims against the trucking companies, truck manufacturers, truck owners, truck repair companies, and all other responsible companies.
 We demand compensation for your medical bills, lost income, and continual pain and suffering.
 In death cases, we file wrongful death cases on behalf of the family members.

 To get justice when an 18-wheeler changes or ends a life, call us at 423-756-7923 or fill out our contact form.
 We represent drivers, passengers, pedestrians, and families in Chattanooga and Cleveland, TN, and in North Georgia.